AzmiHaider92/PainterByNumbers/README.md

 **Contrastive loss:**
-As mentioned above, I've expiremented with a two CNN arhictecture where only two paintings and a label Y are handled.
+As mentioned above, We've expiremented with a two CNN arhictecture where only two paintings and a label Y are handled.
 The aim is to push their feature vectors closer if the label Y=0 or push them apart if Y=1.
 <p align="center">
   <img src="photos/Contrastiveloss.jpg" width="700"/>
 </p>

 **Notes:**
 **D, Dw = Euclidean distance.**
-**I think the triplet approach is much stronger as it does what the contrastive approach does and more.**
+**We think the triplet approach is much stronger as it does what the contrastive approach does and more.**
-**Nevertheless, my code has the two approaches and can be switched with a simple flag *pair_triplet* ( False=contrastive ; True=Triplet).**
+**Nevertheless, the two approaches are implemented and can be switched with a simple flag *pair_triplet* ( False=contrastive ; True=Triplet).**

 # Data cleaning and preprocessing
-First, I've divided the paintings to classes based on artists.
-Then eliminated artists who had only one painting, this was done after noticing that some classes (artists) are not even artists (they had names of paintings) - it is clearly a mistake in data collection.
+First, We've divided the paintings to classes based on artists.
+We eliminated artists who had only one painting, this was done after noticing that some classes (artists) are not even artists (they had paintings' names) - it is clearly a mistake in data collection.
 After cleaning, the dataset has 1701 artists, each with at least two paintings.
 Second, the dataset artists were divided to **training** (80% - 1352 painters) and **test** (20% - 349 painters).
 A fraction (10%) from training **paintings** was saved for **validation**.